Best Australian Prize Home Lottery Operators Compared 2026: Deaf Lottery vs Dream Home vs Endeavour

 Each operator holds a license from state regulators.
 Liquor & Gaming NSW and the Gambling Commission Queensland issue licenses.

 The license sets ticket prices and charity amounts.
-Tickets cost $5 to $100 each.
+Tickets cost $5 to $120 each.

-This stops unregulated offshore scams.
+This protects you from unregulated offshore scams.

 Prize Home vs Traditional Lottery: Key Difference